Scags/Cypyonate/README.md

 ```
 PS C:\Dev> git clone https://github.com/Scags/Cypyonate.git
 PS C:\Dev> pip install .\Cypyonate\
-//OR
-PS C:\Dev> cd .\Cypyonate\
-PS C:\Dev\Cypyonate> py .\setup.py install
 ```

+You can also install directly from [Pypi](https://pypi.org/project/Cypyonate/) with `pip install cypyonate`

 ### Installing Multiple Architectures
-Cypyonate cannot execute under a different architecture than what it was installed with.
+Cypyonate cannot execute properly under a different architecture than what it was installed with.

 If you want to install Cypyonate for x86, you must download the x86 version of Python, then run `pip install` from that Python version.

-Cypyonate changes its command depending on the architecture of the Python installation that installs it.
-If running x64, the command is `cypy`.
-If running x86, the command is `cypy32`.
-Assure that your Python installation's `Scripts/` directory is added to your PATH.
+After doing so, go to your Python installation's `Scripts/` folder and rename `cypy.exe` to something else like `cypy32.exe`.
+This should be found in `C:\Users\<you>\AppData\Local\Programs\Python\<python-version>\Scripts`.

+If you do *not* change the executeable name, then the most recently installed Python version (on your PATH) takes precedent and executes whenever you run the `cypy` command.
+Sadly, these are the rules for now because pyproject.toml's aren't capable of differentiating between architectures.
 # Usage
 ```
 usage: cypy [-h] [-i injection] [-p payload] [-v] [-f form] [-l]